polarch/Higher-Order-Ambisonics/README.md

 #### A compact library for encoding, manipulation and decoding of spatial sound using Higher Order Ambisonics.

 ---
+>
 >    Archontis Politis, 2015
+>
 >    Department of Signal Processing and Acoustics, Aalto University, Finland
+>
 >    archontis.politis@aalto.fi
+>
 ---

+This Matlab/Octave library was developed during my doctoral research in the [Communication Acoustics Research Group] (http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), Aalto University, Finland.
+If you would like to reference the code, you can refer to my dissertation published [here](https://aaltodoc.aalto.fi/handle/123456789/22499):

+    Archontis Politis, Microphone array processing for parametric spatial audio techniques, 2016 Doctoral Dissertation, Department of Signal Processing and Acoustics, Aalto University, Finland

+## Description

 This is a compact Matlab/Octave library implementing most common operations associated with higher-order ambisonics (HOA), which refer to a set of